Where We Live Next: evidence hub

 Understanding the role of place in environmental sustainability

-In 2022, the British Academy commissioned six projects that examined various facets of environmental sustainability using a place-sensitive lens.
-This report synthesises this evidence base and brings together insights to help stakeholders better understand the role of place-sensitive policymaking and its application to environmental sustainability.
-In doing so, it examines how engaging with people in the places where they live leads to better and more effective and efficient policymaking in practice, reflecting the diversity of communities and local environments.
+This report is an evidence synthesis based on commissioned work that brings together insights to help stakeholders better understand the role of place and its application to environmental sustainability.
+It examines how engaging with people in the places where they live leads to better and more effective and efficient policymaking in practice, reflecting the diversity of communities and local environments.

-In early 2022, the British Academy commissioned six research projects that explore various facets of environmental sustainability using a place-sensitive lens.
+In early 2022, the British Academy commissioned six research projects that explore various facets of environmental sustainability using the lens of place

 Youth, Sustainability and Democracy: How young people can shape environmental policy in urban spaces

-Project Lead: Prof James Sloam, Prof Matt Henn & Dr Christine Huebner
+Project Lead: Professor James Sloam, Professor Matt Henn, Dr Christine Huebner

 Situating climate change: Understanding the importance of climate, place and community